Gestalt & Perception in the Visual Arts

 Visual information is often altered once it travels from the eye to the brain.
 The brain simplifies preconceived information, eliminating the details that it deems unnecessary.

-For example, consider a traffic stop sign.
+Consider a traffic stop sign.
 We know through learned behavior what a stop sign looks like and its meaning.
-When approaching a stop sign, you don't need to observe all the fine details to understand what the sign means or the action it requires.
-This is because it is a familiar sign, so you know to stop the vehicle.
+We don't need to observe all the fine details when approaching a stop sign to understand its meaning or the required action.
+Because we are familiar with the sign, you know to stop the vehicle at it.

 Close-up of stop sign